-Dual Degree: MBA/MArch
+Dual Degree: MBA/ MArch

 Offered in conjunction with Washington University's Olin Business School, this dual-degree program prepares architects to be both thoughtful designers and effective managers and developers by combining the Master of Architecture (MArch) degree with the Master of Business Administration (MBA) degree.
-Career opportunities that stem from this dual-degree arrangement can be found in the architecture, business and development professions as well as in community development and planning, housing development and public policy.
-Students may start their initial year in either school.
+Career opportunities

 Students entering the MArch 2 program who have also been admitted to the MBA program will need three to four years of graduate work to complete the MArch/MBA dual-degree program.
-The requirements and duration of study for students admitted to other MArch programs are determined on a case-bycase basis.
+The requirements and duration of study for students admitted to other MArch programs are determined on a case-by-case basis.